TempeHS/TempeHS_Ardunio_Boilerplate/README.md

 - Light dependant resistors
 - Potentiometer - 10M Linear
 - Speaker - 8Ω 0.25W speaker, Piezo speaker
-- Wire - 30 AWG wraping wire 13x0.12 Hook up wire Conductive tape 22 AWG solid core hook up wire *Note: These are the components we on the shelf at school ready for use, not what you are limited to use*
+- Wire - 30 AWG wrapping wire 13x0.12 Hook-up wire Conductive tape 22 AWG solid core hook-up wire *Note: These are the components we have on the shelf at school ready for use, not what you are limited to use*

 ## TempeHS Mechatronic & Electronic Tools
 ### Handtools